atomicptr/opentp/README.md

 ### 3rd party code

-OpenTP is using CImg an awesome image processing library intern.
-So that means you don't have to install it.
-I'm not involved in CImg so it's licenced under other terms than OpenTP so please read the licence agreements [here](https://github.com/Kasoki/opentp/tree/master/licences)
+OpenTP is using several 3rd party libs and snippets intern, so that you don't need to install them yourself.
+Some of them are modified, some not.
+You'll find the usage licences in the [licences directory](https://github.com/Kasoki/opentp/tree/master/licences).

+Used libs and snippets:

+* [CImg](), an awesome image processing library
+* An [unistd.h replacement](http://stackoverflow.com/a/826027) for Windows from [AShelly](http://stackoverflow.com/users/10396/ashelly)
+* [TinyXML2](https://github.com/leethomason/tinyxml2), a great xml parser

-The [unistd.h](https://github.com/Kasoki/opentp/blob/master/misc/unistd.h) file is a modified version of this [StackOverflow answer](http://stackoverflow.com/a/826027).
-Author is [AShelly](http://stackoverflow.com/users/10396/ashelly).
+The [unistd.h](https://github.com/Kasoki/opentp/blob/master/misc/unistd.h) file is a modified version of this [StackOverflow answer].
+Author is .